Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Madrid

 Wondering how South Korea compares?
-Explore the best country for Indian students to study abroad in 2025 and see where your money goes further!
+Explore the best country for Indian students to study abroad and see where your money goes further!

 Leading Universities in South Korea and Their Average Tuition Costs

-For international students planning to study in South Korea, it's essential to consider the tuition fees at these top institutions, as the cost can vary based on the university, degree program, and field of study.
+For international students planning to study in South Korea, it’s essential to consider tuition fees at top institutions, as costs vary by university, degree programme, and field of study.

 University